 Lebara sim card at the 7-Eleven CPH Airport

-The 7-Eleven shop is on your way to Terminal 2, so as soon as you walk out of arrivals turn left and keep on walking until you pass the Information desk and then it will be on your left hand side, just 1-minute walk.
+The 7-Eleven is on your way to Terminal 2, so as soon as you walk out of arrivals turn left and keep on walking until you pass the Information desk and then the 7-Eleven will be on your left hand side, just 1-minute walk.

-At 7-Eleven Copenhagen Airport they sell one prepaid sim card for tourists from Lebara for 49 Kroner ($7 USD) and it comes with 10 Kroner calling credit.
+At 7-Eleven Copenhagen Airport they sell a prepaid sim card for tourists from Lebara for 49 Kroner ($7 USD) and it comes with 10 Kroner calling credit.

 The LEBARA 10 TIMER 60GB for 99 Kroner ($14 USD) sounds like a great deal.
 That means 2 GB per day and 10 hours of calling.
 Great if you stay just in Denmark, but…